RobBowman/robbowman.github.io/_posts/2023-10-15-az-func-run-from-zip.md

 Over the years there have been multiple ways to host Azure Functions.
 My current preference is to host on a linux app service plan.
 The purpose of this post is to describe configuration I've found to be optimal for building and deploying azure function code into such an app.

 ## Microsoft Documentation
-[This page](https://learn.microsoft.com/en-us/azure/azure-functions/run-functions-from-deployment-package) describes the benfits of running the azure function from a package file (zip)
+[This page](https://learn.microsoft.com/en-us/azure/azure-functions/run-functions-from-deployment-package) describes the benefits of running the azure function from a package file (zip)

+## Consumption Gotcha
+If deploying to a consumption or elastic premium plan, additional app settings are required:

+- WEBSITE_CONTENTAZUREFILECONNECTIONSTRING
+- WEBSITE_CONTENTSHARE

 ## Working Pipeline
-The following is two-stage devops pipeline, the first stage:
+The following is two-stage devops pipeline for a **dedicated** app service plan, the first stage:

 + build the app
 + published the compiled binaries to a /publish folder (default behaviour of dotnet publish)